Ph.D. University of Kentucky

 - Race and Ethnicity

 Verna M. Keith is Professor of Sociology and Director of the Race and Ethnic Studies Institute (RESI).
-Her research interests include race, class, and gender disparities in health and the effects of ethnic appearance on the social, economic, and psychological well-being of African Americans and other people of color She is editor of In and Out of Right Minds: The Mental Health of African American Women with Diane Brown and Skin Deep: How Race and Complexion Matter in the Color Blind Era with Cedric Herring and Hayward Horton.
+Her research interests focus on the social demography of health with attention to race, class, and gender disparities in health.
+Other work investigates the effects of ethnic appearance on the social, economic, and psychological well-being of African Americans and other people of color.
+She is editor of In and Out of Right Minds: The Mental Health of African American Women with Diane Brown and Skin Deep: How Race and Complexion Matter in the Color Blind Era with Cedric Herring and Hayward Horton.

 - SOCI 425 Medical Sociology